jamirawan/dox/js-libraries/reaksi/freeCodeCamp/give-sibling-elements-a-unique-key-attribute.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Give sibling elements a unique key attribute
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 17
 has_children: false
 has_toc: false

 ---
-# --description--
+# Give sibling elements a unique key attribute

 The last challenge showed how the `map` method is used to dynamically render a number of elements based on user input.
 However, there was an important piece missing from that example.
 When you create an array of elements, each one needs a `key` attribute set to a unique value.
 React uses these keys to keep track of which items are added, changed, or removed.
 This helps make the re-rendering process more efficient when the list is modified in any way.